revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> To resolve the "could not connect to the server" error, we can take few measures like:
+> To resolve the "could not connect to the server" error, we can take a few measures:
-> 1. We must ensure that we put correct hostname and port number.
+> 1. We must ensure that we put the correct hostname and port number.
-> 2. If any firewall is blocking your port connection, uninstall that firewall or try to connect from different server.
+> 2. If any firewall is blocking your port connection, uninstall that firewall or try to connect from a different server.
 > 3. Must ensure that your MongoDB instance is running in the background.
-> 4. If server is shutdown then i will start the server again.
+> 4. If server is shut down then, It will start the server again.
 </details>

 ---

-6. Suppose you are collaborating with your team on “ABC” database which have some data inside it.
-How can you make sure that if someone by mistake deletes the “ABC” database, you can still have a backup of that database.
+6. Suppose you are collaborating with your team on the “ABC” database which hassome data inside it.
+How can you make sure that if someone by mistake deletes the “ABC” database, you can still have a backup of that database?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)